somedatapacket/docs.humio.com/content/guides/bro.md

 Note, that in the filebeat configuration we specify that Humio should use the built-in parser `bro-json` to parse the data.

-As Bro often generates a lot of data we have configured Filebeat to use 3 `workers`, a `bulk_max_size` of 1000 and then configured the in memory queue `queue.mem` accordingly.
+As Zeek often generates a lot of data we have configured Filebeat to use 3 `workers`, a `bulk_max_size` of 1000 and then configured the in memory queue `queue.mem` accordingly.

 ### Run Filebeat